Comment on page

 A run is both the actual act of Pandium executing a script, its associated secrets and configs, and also the record of that sync running for a given tenant.
 Runs have associated logs which are configured by the engineering user of the Pandium platform.
 Runs will be visible to Pandium admins and customers for up to 30 days.
 Further look-backs may be available by contacting support.

 A release is a version of the code that performs the ETL on Pandium in combination with the PANDIUM.yaml.
 New releases are generated when the Source Control Integration detects changes in the specified repository.
 Releases can be made the default for all new installations.
 Tenants may be updated to new releases in bulk or individually.
 Releases may be tagged with identifying information to assist with version control.

-Source Control is an integration and tenant created by Pandium to help run and provision integration releases.
+Source Control is a background integration and corresponding tenant created by Pandium to help run and provision integration releases.
 It connects to your repository and every time the integration is run, it will check the code of all existing integrations and create a new release for the integration if the code has changed.